luiscastilho/dungeoneering/docs/README.md

 ### Windows

 The application should work with the instructions above.
-If it doesn't, crate an issue please.
+If it doesn't, create an issue please.

 ### macOS